CalebFrums/JRKI-Capstone-Project/README.md

 **Status**: 🎯 **PRODUCTION READY - GOVERNMENT DEPLOYMENT APPROVED**
 **Updated**: September 10, 2025

 A comprehensive unemployment forecasting system providing detailed demographic analysis across all New Zealand regions.
-Built for the Ministry of Business, Innovation and Employment (MBIE) with complete demographic coverage including age, gender, ethnicity, and regional breakdowns.
+Built for Stats NZ and potentially the Ministry of Business, Innovation and Employment (MBIE) with complete demographic coverage including age, gender, ethnicity, and regional breakdowns.

 ---